 As Alkermes manages our cash and financing arrangements, excess cash generated, if any, is deemed remitted to Alkermes and all sources of cash are deemed funded by Alkermes.
-We expect to continue to generate operating losses for the foreseeable future.
-Our continued operations are dependent on continued funding by Alkermes and our ability to generate cash from operating activities and to raise additional capital to finance our future operations.
-Our failure to raise capital as and when needed will have a negative impact on our financial condition and our ability to continue to pursue our business strategies, which would adversely affect our business prospects, or we may be unable to continue operations.
+We expect to continue to generate operating losses for the foreseeable future and have incurred recurring losses, including net losses of \$96.6 million during the six months ended June 30, 2023 and \$189.8 million and \$175.4 million during the years ended December 31, 2022 and 2021, respectively.
+Our continued operations are dependent on funding by Alkermes and our ability to generate cash from operating activities and to raise additional capital to finance our future operations.

-If we are unable to obtain funding on a timely basis, we may be forced to significantly curtail, delay, or discontinue one or more of our planned R&D programs or be unable to expand or continue operations.
+We expect to fund operations and capital needs through a cash contribution from Alkermes that will be contributed to us immediately prior to or in connection with the separation to cover our capital needs following the separation until we are able to access capital markets and other sources of capital, as further described below.
+If we are unable to obtain such funding on a timely basis, we may be forced to significantly curtail, delay, or discontinue one or more of our planned R&D programs or be unable to expand or continue operations.
 There is no assurance that we will be successful in obtaining sufficient funding on terms acceptable to us to fund continuing operations, if at all.
 Based on our recurring losses from operations incurred, expectation of continuing operating losses for the foreseeable future, and the need to raise additional capital to finance our future operations, we have concluded that there is substantial doubt about our ability to continue as a going concern for a period of one year from the date that the combined financial statements are issued.
-See Note 1, Organization and Description of Business, in the notes to the combined financial statements appearing elsewhere in this information statement.
+See Note 1, Organization and Description of Business, in the notes to the audited combined financial statements and unaudited condensed combined financial statements appearing elsewhere in this information statement.